-How to fix it: Use your current appliances more efficiently & upgrade when you can
+How to fix it: Use your current appliances more efficiently and upgrade when you can

-Big appliances are big internal heat producers, but it’s the cost we pay for the convenience they provide.
-However, that doesn’t mean we need to be extra wasteful about it.
+Big appliances are huge internal heat producers, but it’s the price we pay for the convenience they provide.
+However, that doesn’t mean we need to be wasteful.
 Here are some ideas for how to make the most of the home appliances you’ve already got:

-- Load each machine fully (but don’t overstuff them) to get max efficiency out of each cycle.
+- Load each machine fully (but don’t overstuff them) to get the max efficiency out of each cycle

-And when it comes time to replace your large home appliances, seek out the Energy Star label.
-It gives you a breakdown of an appliance’s energy efficiency and helps you predict how much you can save on your electricity bill by using a new and more efficient appliance in the future.
+When it’s time to replace your large home appliances, seek out the Energy Star label.
+It gives you a breakdown of an appliance’s energy efficiency and helps you predict how much you can save on your electricity bill by using new and more efficient appliances in the future.

 How to fix it: Know thy enemy, and drive him out